curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 This mathematical choice ensures that intentionally varied band heights remain visually distinct while achieving overall alignment.

-The post-processing phase exemplifies the system's philosophy: mathematical rigor in service of aesthetic excellence.
+The post-processing phase exemplifies the system's philosophy: mathematical rigour in service of aesthetic excellence.
 Each optimisation targets specific visual problems, transforming technically correct layouts into galleries that feel curated rather than generated.

 # **6. Responsive Design**